Wind farm Stop Woodlane

 ‘The judges determined that the seller “knowingly kept silent” about crucial information for establishing the price of the property and the nature of which puts into question the sales contract.
 The seller “hid from the buyers the existence of the plan for a wind energy park that has a strong chance of seeing the light of day, the construction permit having been signed May 15, 2007, and is therefore not hypothetical …”.’

 ‘The judgement confirms the visible harm and noise entailed by the proximity of the wind turbines, determining “that the property will experience a loss of value of about 20%”.
-Therefore the sum of €36,000 was given to the buyers of the maison on the claim of damages and interests, the sum corresponding to the lost market value of the property.’
+Therefore the sum of €36,000 was given to the buyers, the sum corresponding to the lost market value of the property.’

 Mr Joseph Yunk Wisconsin USA - Noise problems leading to loss of property value.
 Cows died.